Parser

 • -f, --force-rerun (flag) Tells the parser to process HTMLs even when their corresponding JSONs already exist.
 Useful for obtaining fresh parses after scraping updates to existing dockets.

-• --force-ucids (path) A path to a .csv file that contais a 'ucid' column.
-If supplied the parser will force rerun only on HTMLs that match up with the provided UCIDs (rather than force rerunning on the entire INPATH)
+• --force-ucids TEXT (path) A path to a CSV file that contais a 'ucid' column.
+If supplied, the parser will force reruns only on HTMLs that match up with the provided UCIDs, rather than on the every HTML in the input directory.

 • -nw, --n-workers INTEGER (defaults to 16) Number of concurrent workers to run simultaneously - i.e., no. of simultaneous parses running.